-Background to the mandate
+About the mandate

 1990/68 of the United Nations Commission on Human Rights.
 It mandated the Special Rapporteur to investigate the exploitation of children around the world and to submit reports to the General Assembly and the Commission on Human Rights, making recommendations for the protection of the rights of the children concerned.

 The mandate on the sale of children, child prostitution and child pornography has been regularly renewed since then.
 It is the only mandate of the UN Special procedures system with an exclusive focus on children.

-- analyse the root causes of the sale of children, child prostitution and child pornography;
+- Analyse the root causes of the sale of children, child prostitution and child pornography

-- address all the contributing factors, including demand;
+- Address all the contributing factors, including demand

-- identify new patterns of sale of children, child prostitution and child pornography;
+- Identify new patterns of sale of children, child prostitution and child pornography

-- identify, exchange and promote best practices on measures to combat the sale and sexual exploitation of children;
+- Identify, exchange and promote best practices on measures to combat the sale and sexual exploitation of children

-- promote comprehensive strategies and measures to prevent the sale and sexual exploitation of children;
+- Promote comprehensive strategies and measures to prevent the sale and sexual exploitation of children

-- make recommendations on the promotion and protection of human rights of children, actual or potential victims, as well as on the rehabilitation of child victims of sale and sexual exploitation;
+- Make recommendations on the promotion and protection of human rights of children, actual or potential victims, as well as on the rehabilitation of child victims of sale and sexual exploitation

-- integrate a gender perspective throughout the work of the mandate.
+- Integrate a gender perspective throughout the work of the mandate

-Optional Protocol to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography which was adopted on May 25 2000.
-The Convention is now ratified by 196 States and the Optional Protocol by 173 states.
+Optional Protocol to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography, which was adopted on May 25 2000.
+The Convention has been ratified by 196 States and the Optional Protocol by 176 states.

-The mandate examines issues, trends and effects relating to the sexual exploitation of children online; sexual exploitation of children in travel and tourism, including in the context of major sports events; child prostitution, child pornography and child trafficking for sale and sexual exploitation; and sale of children for the purpose of illegal adoption, transfer of organs, child marriage and forced labour.
+The mandate primarily examines issues, trends and effects relating to the sexual exploitation of children online; sexual exploitation of children in travel and tourism, including in the context of major sports events; child prostitution, child pornography and child trafficking for sale and sexual exploitation; and sale of children for the purpose of illegal adoption, transfer of organs, child marriage and forced labour.
 The recommendations of the Special Rapporteur are targeted primarily at Governments, United Nations bodies, the business sector and non-governmental organizations.